andrew/ultimate-awesome/README.md

 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources about open source: projects, articles, books, videos, tools, funding, etc.
+- [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
 - [awesome-cloudnative](https://github.com/wh211212/awesome-cloudnative) - 💯An awesome & curated list of best applications and tools for Cloud Native.💻 .
 - [awesome-snowkit](https://github.com/anissen/awesome-snowkit) - A curated list of resources by the snõwkit collective (
 - [open-science-resources](https://github.com/asoplata/open-science-resources) - A publicly-editable collection of open science resources, including tools, datasets, meta-resources, etc.